 Hostlink communication protocol is a method developed by Omron for communication to PLC’s and other equipment.
 This ASCII based protocol is used over RS232 or RS422/RS485.
 It is a many to one implementation which means that you can communicate with up to 32 devices back to a master.
 (1:N) This communication on the industrial floor can control PLC’s, Temperature Controllers, Panel Meters, etc.

 The Omron CP1H plc will be used with a CP1W-CIF11 (RS485) communication serial link adapter.
 We will also use a USB-485M Universal Serial Bus to RS485 adapter from automation direct.
-The video at the end of this post will demonstrate the communications by reading 10 registers form the DM area of the PLC.
+The video at the end of this post will demonstrate the communications by reading 10 registers from the DM area of the PLC.

 Let’s look at the hardware that we will be using.
 The CP1W-CIF11 is a communication module that can fit into either port on the CP1H.